Table of Contents

 1. Enable virtualization of your Windows 11 PC.
 Here is a guide you can use: How to Enable Virtualization in Windows 11?
 Easy Guide

-2. Install VMWare Workstation and Install macOS Unlocker.
+2. Download and install VMware Workstation Pro 25H2 and install macOS Unlocker.

 Here is a complete video tutorial that you can use: